 Putting the pieces together can be a challenge, and one that is exacerbated by the fact that many integrators do not have a good understanding of the laser cutting tool, and might thus be tempted to rely on the company that makes the laser cutter to integrate the system.
 When or if there is a problem with the laser, or if changes are needed to adjust to a new product, the integrator is in no position to fix the system.

-By contrast, Miyachi has addressed this issue by expanding in-house laser cutting capabilities and knowledge of the cutting process.
 While not a cutting laser manufacturer, Miyachi purchases the laser from an OEM and integrates it into a complete system with motion, software, and tooling.
 Adding laser cutting to its already significant laser welding and marking/engraving capabilities offers designers a one-stop shop for system integration.
 This includes running samples of the entire process in-house, ensuring that it does the entire job as specified, and answering in-depth application questions.